 Cable Purpose Colour

-Fibre Optic Orange
+Fibre Optic Blue

 Ethernet, CAT5E or CAT6 Blue

-Cable Purpose Colour

 Profibus DP Purple

 Profibus PA, Non-Intrinsically Safe Black

 Profibus PA, Intrinsically Safe Light Blue

 Modbus/RTU (serial) Grey

-3.6 EQUIPMENT CONNECTIONS
+3.8 EQUIPMENT CONNECTIONS

-- .1 Prior to the connection of signal wiring to process control and instrumentation devices, check the device voltage rating and polarity for compatibility with the corresponding loop and/or schematic diagram.
+.1 Prior to the connection of signal wiring to process control and instrumentation devices, check the device voltage rating and polarity for compatibility with the corresponding loop and/or schematic diagram.
 Where device and circuit characteristics are found to be incompatible, the connections are not to be made.
-Report the condition immediately to the Contract Administrator. - .2 All control wiring diagrams illustrate typical control circuits applicable to the type of equipment specified.
+Report the condition immediately to the Contract Administrator.

+.2 All control wiring diagrams illustrate typical control circuits applicable to the type of equipment specified.
 Control circuits may vary with different manufacturer's equipment.
 Verify all control circuits with the manufacturers of the equipment and make any corrections to the control wiring diagrams that may be required.

-3.7 WIRING TO EQUIPMENT SUPPLIED BY OTHER DIVISIONS
+3.9 WIRING TO EQUIPMENT SUPPLIED BY OTHER DIVISIONS

-.1 Equipment supplied by the City or by other divisions, that have external or field mounted control devices, are to be installed, wired, and commissioned by this division.
+.1 Equipment supplied by the City or by other divisions, that have external or field mounted control devices, are to be installed, wired and commissioned by this division.

-3.8 INSTRUMENT MOUNTING STANDS
+3.10 INSTRUMENT MOUNTING STANDS

 - .1 Supply and install instrumentation mounting stands as required.
 Stands are to be either floor or wall mounted.
-The mounting stands are to be fabricated from aluminum. - .1 Any stands required in chlorine areas are to be fabricated from galvanized steel. - .2 Supply and install protective drip shields for any exterior stand-mounted instrumentation equipment.
+The mounting stands are to be fabricated from aluminum. - .2 Supply and install protective drip shields for any exterior stand-mounted instrumentation equipment.
 Drip shields are to extend 50 mm past the front and side faces of the equipment.
 Drip shields are to be fabricated from aluminum.

-3.9 SEALING OF WALL AND FLOOR OPENINGS
+3.11 SEALING OF WALL AND FLOOR OPENINGS

-- .1 All penetrations shall be sealed in accordance with Section 07 84 00 Fire Stopping. - .2 Seal all conduit and cable entries passing through walls of buildings, through partition walls separating electrical rooms from other areas, through fire separations, and through floors above grade. - .3 Seal openings after all wiring entries have been completed. - .4 Sealing Material shall be fire resistant and shall not contain any compounds that could chemically affect the wiring jacket or insulating Material. - .5 Cable penetrations through fire separations, if required, are to be sealed. - .6 Submit Shop Drawing for rated assembly prior to installation of fire stop.
+- .1 Seal all conduit and cable entries passing through walls of buildings, through partition walls separating electrical rooms from other areas, through fire separations, and through floors above grade. - .2 Seal openings after all wiring entries have been completed. - .3 Sealing Material shall be fire resistant and shall not contain any compounds that could chemically affect the wiring jacket or insulating Material. - .4 Cable penetrations through fire separations, if required, are to be sealed. - .5 Submit Shop Drawing for rated assembly prior to installation of fire stop.

-3.10 TAGGING STANDARDS FOR DEVICES AND WIRING
+3.12 TAGGING STANDARDS FOR DEVICES AND WIRING

 .1 Tag all devices, wires, and I/O using the assigned loop, equipment, or device tag name.
-Where tag naming and numbering is not specified, the Contract Administrator will provide naming and numbering that is consistent with the City of Winnipeg Water and Waste Department Electrical Design Guide.
+Where tag naming and numbering is not specified, the Contract Administrator will provide naming and numbering that is consistent with the plant naming conventions.

-3.11 TESTING OF INSTRUMENTATION LOOPS
+3.13 TESTING OF INSTRUMENTATION LOOPS

 - .1 After all devices within a loop have been connected, check the loop for correct functioning and interaction with other loops, where applicable.
-Provide written notice to the Contract Administrator when the loops are going to be tested so that the tests may be witnessed at the Contract Administrator's discretion. - .2 Check the operation of final control elements such as solenoid valves, actuators, etc. by manual control before checking with automatic control. - .3 Check and simulate all alarms and shutdown functions. - .4 Test all tubing for leaks in compliance with ISA RP7.1.
+Provide written notice to the Contract Administrator when the loops are going to be tested so that the tests may be witnessed at the Contract Administrator's discretion. - .2 Check the operation of final control elements such as solenoid valves, actuators, etc. by manual control before checking with automatic control. - .3 Check and simulate all alarms and shutdown functions.

+- .4 Test all tubing for leaks in compliance with ISA RP7.1.
 Isolate all instruments when tubing is being tested to protect against over pressure. - .5 Perform tests and record results on the test data forms that are included in this section.
 Develop additional and/or more detailed test forms as necessary to suit more complex instrumentation. - .6 Sign and date all test reports.
-Submit the test reports to the Contract Administrator within five Business Days of testing.
+Submit the test reports to the Contract Administrator within five Business Days of testing. - .7 Coordinate and cooperate with City's staff while they verify the instrument loop I/O in the PLC and on the SCADA system.

-3.12 CALIBRATION
+3.14 CALIBRATION